FebinAugustine/AndroidMultiModuleInitialSetup/Readme.md

   #### Moved build feature and compose dependencies to build logic convention plugin
 * Android Library Convention Plugin
   * Used in the android library module that does not use compose, like data layer
+* Android Library Compose Convention Plugin
+  * This is for presentation layer in core module where design system and ui are there.